-Indian healthtech startup Phable raises $12 million to serve patients with chronic conditions – TechCrunch
+Indian health tech startup Phable raises $12 million to serve patients with chronic conditions – TechCrunch

-Phable, a three-year-old healthtech startup that is serving patients with chronic illnesses in India, has raised $12 million in a new financing round as it looks to scale in the world’s second most populated nation.
+Phable, a three-year-old health tech startup that is serving patients with chronic illnesses in India, has raised $12 million in a new financing round as it looks to scale in the world’s second most populated nation.

 Manipal Hospitals, one of the largest healthcare providers in India, led the Series A round in Phable.
 Existing investor New Jersey-headquartered SOSV also participated in the round.